| Title: | Nonparametric and Semiparametric Mixture Estimation |

 an object of class |

-creates an object of class disc
+an initialised or updated object of class |

 Yong Wang <[email protected]>